gorpapyan2/my-portfolio/README.md

    - `useMarkdownService` - GFM rendering with syntax highlighting
    - `useBlogAdminService` - Additional blog admin utilities

-### Mid-Level QA Automation Specialist Positioning
+### QA Automation Specialist Positioning

-This portfolio is designed to represent a **mid-level QA Automation Specialist** with a focus on:
+This portfolio is designed to represent a **QA Automation Specialist** with a focus on:

 #### Messaging Strategy
 - **Outcome-focused**: "I help teams ship faster with fewer bugs" (not tool-centric)